MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

 ## Prerequisites

 Follow the prerequisites for AI features: [Copilot in Power Apps overview (preview)](ai-overview.md)
-- To add the Chatbot control, you need to create and publish a bot on the [Microsoft Copilot Studio web app](/power-virtual-agents/fundamentals-what-is-power-virtual-agents-portal).
+- To add the Chatbot control, you need to create and publish a bot.
+For more information, see [Microsoft Copilot Studio portal overview](/microsoft-copilot-studio/fundamentals-what-is-power-virtual-agents-portal).
 You can create any bot such as an AI bot or a new generative AI enriched Microsoft Copilot Studio bot.
 - You can see all your Microsoft Copilot Studio bots (published and unpublished) in the list of Chatbot control when you pick the bot to connect to.
 However, you can only add a published bot to the control.
 Unpublished bots are grayed out.